Promoted to District Manager at age 25, I’ve enjoyed a fantastic career and still LOVE doing what I do and LOVE the company I work for.

 “You need to fire that guy”.

 That’s what my boss’s DM told him after meeting me at Journeys.
-I didn’t really like this job, but I did like working for Drew, so I did the bare minimum to get by.
-The DM, Cory (who was also later a groomsman in my wedding) was there for a visit on a day that I had been working.
-He was far less than impressed and told Drew to fire me.
-Cory was right, I was bad.
-Drew told me that he said that the on the next shift I worked, which I’m also EXTREMELY thankful for because It meant that what I was doing was not going to cut it any longer.
-I really didn’t want to find another job, because that was not fun, and I actually liked this job other than the selling, because I was awful at it!
+I didn’t really like this job, but I did like working for the MG, so I did the bare minimum to get by.
+The DM, (who was also later a groomsman in my wedding) was there for a visit on a day that I had been working.
+He was far less than impressed and told the manager to fire me.

 So I had two options.
 Step up, or move on.
 I realized that I was a failure and it bugged me.
-So I went to my manager and did something that would change my life forever.
+So I went to mt MG and did something that would change my life forever.
 I asked for help.

 And guess what he shows me?
 My stats.
 Deja vu from my Kmart days!
-These lists were on the bulletin board posted weekly and I had simply chosen to ignore them.
+These lists were on the bulletin board posted weekly and I had simply chosen to ignore them..just like the Kmart days.
 Now what was unlike Kmart was that I was the worst in the whole store!

-So Drew started teaching me how to sell so I could save my job, and in doing so, he actually taught me one of the most important things about ,myself…
+So the MG started teaching me how to sell so I could save my job, and in doing so, he actually taught me one of the most important things about ,myself…

 I’m an innovator.

-I don’t generally come up with ideas, I take others ideas and elevate them, and then take them in a new direction.
-Drew teaches me how to sell, and I just copy him as close as I can.
+I don’t generally come up with ideas, I take other ideas and elevate them, and then take them in a new direction.
+He teaches me how to sell, and I just copy him as close as I can.
 Guess what?
 RESULTS!
-Now after a few days, I don’t; t like being a mini-Drew, so I tweak, and breakdown what he’s doing, and rebuild it my own way, and then success starts to come easier and easier!
+Now after a few days, I don’t like being a mini-me, so I tweak, and breakdown what he’s doing, and rebuild it my own way, and then success starts to come easier and easier!

 I work hard, and grow.
 I start to REALLY like this job.
 This selling thing has it’s hooks in me and I’m good at it!

-One day, The DM is at the store, and he approaches me.
+One day, our DM is at the store, and he approaches me.
 He says, “What are you doing man?”
 A little worried, I asked what he was talking about…

 He says, “You’re better than every assistant manager that I have, and your a part timer?
 What are you doing?”